 Design Trends and Social Influence

 Social influence has always steered the design of any kind.
 During the rise of smartphones and Apple marketing campaigns, everyone was fascinated with super minimal, flat designs.
 From a web designer perspective, this has changed the way a web designer thinks.
 We weren’t so worried about bandwidth from hideous 3D buttons or funky animated flash headers that make the page ‘pop’.

 Minimal design, done well, is most graphic designers’ dream.
 An end-user should easily able to browse through the site without any challenges.

 Is Web Design Getting Easier because of this?

 As mentioned in the beginning, the previous skills in web design are getting easier and new skills have to be learned.
 The evolution of technology has made previous restrictions less of a worry and yet created a new set of challenges.

 This has been beaten to death, we won’t get into too much detail.
 However, it’s not just Desktop and Mobile design.
-For a website designs to be compatible on all sizes, we have four (if not five) formats to think about:
+For website designs to be compatible with all sizes, we have four (if not five) formats to think about: